QMCPACK/qmcpack/docs/installation.rst

 Quantum ESPRESSO (>7.0)
 ~~~~~~~~~~~~~~~~~~~~~~~
-There is no more need of patching QE.
-Users may use upstream QE.
+Due to incorporation of pw2qmcpack as a plugin, there is no longer any need to patch QE.
+Users may use upstream QE and activate the plugin by specifying ``-DQE_ENABLE_PLUGINS=pw2qmcpack`` at the CMake configure step.
 Full QE CMake documentation can be found at
 https://gitlab.com/QEF/q-e/-/wikis/Developers/CMake-build-system .
+A HDF5 library installation with Fortran support is required.

   ::

     mkdir build_mpi